Find out who pays Landfill Tax on material at unauthorised sites.

 - any person who knowingly causes or facilitates the disposal, such as:

-- the waste broker or dealer involved in the disposal
+- the material broker or dealer involved in the disposal

-- the waste haulier involved in the transport of the waste to the unauthorised site
+- the material haulier involved in the transport of the material to the unauthorised site

 - the landowner